Full of flavor gluten-free & vegan crackers made with walnuts, sunflower seeds, quinoa flour and fresh rosemary.

 I’ve got another yummy recipe for the party season for you – Fig Walnut Rosemary Crackers.
-They are everything crackers should be, crispy, full of flavour and so moreish.
+They are everything crackers should be, crispy, full of flavor and so moreish.
 I could not stop myself from eating them!

 Inspired by my ever so popular Buckwheat Rosemary Crackers these are much nuttier and just as amazing.
 Only missing some cashew cheese to dip in.